Mikma03/Everyday_practise/Data_Science/README.md

 # Introduction

-This repository consist of material and resources for interviews and generally keep practising things.
+This repository consist of material and resources for interviews for Data Scientist.

 <p>&nbsp;</p>

-# Data Science
+# Data Science Interviews

 - 100+ Data Science Interview Questions You Must Prepare for 2022